liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/08-search-and-indexing/04-updating-your-user-interface-for-search/03-creating-a-search-results-jsp-for-the-guestbook-portlet.markdown

     `GuestbookEntryLocalServiceUtil.getGuestbookEntry` method to retrieve the
     guestbook entries.
 If this service call throws an exception, it's best to log the error so a server administrator can determine what went wrong.
-    @product@'s convention is to declare custom logs for individual classes or JSPs at the bottom of the file:
+    @sharepoint@'s convention is to declare custom logs for individual classes or JSPs at the bottom of the file:

     ```markup